Leeds Healthy Holidays Grants – Third Sector Organisations

 - Connecting families to relevant support services locally

 We will prioritise applications which use food ingredients or meals sourced though food redistribution schemes wherever possible, such as FareShare, Rethink Food or similar sources, but also local shops /food suppliers.
 We recognise that there is a cost involved in sourcing ingredients or meals through food redistribution sources, and these costs should be included in the amount you apply for.
 You will need to allow time to apply to access these services.
 Groups who are buying food rather than using food redistribution sources will be expected to explain why they’re not using these sources.

 We want to encourage healthy food, including food which mirrors the school food standards.
-The food should be provided free at point of access but if an applicant feels it is appropriate, there could be an optional contribution on a pay-as-you-feel basis.
+The food should be provided free at point of access.
 Food options can include: cooking on site; hot food delivery; packed lunches; cook, share and eat; or a combination of these.
-Evidence of staff/volunteers holding level 2 food hygiene and food allergy certificates will be required.
-Support to attain these, including free access to online training through our partner Street Games, is available for funded projects.
+For 2020, we would encourage hot food provision, where possible and appropriate.
+Evidence of staff/volunteers holding Level 2 Food Hygiene and food allergy certificates will be required.
+Groups are encouraged to apply for certification costs, if necessary.
+Support to improve the food and activity delivery skills of your project staff/volunteer is available for funded projects.